Line geometry of pairs of second-order Hamiltonian operators and quasilinear systems: Introduction

 \subsection{Content and structure of the paper}

 In this paper we focus on quasilinear systems of first-order PDEs, also known as \emph{hydrodynamic-type systems}~\cite{sevennec93:_geomet}, admitting a Hamiltonian structure with a second-order homogeneous operator.
-We will present a projective geometric interpretation of the systems and classify them in terms of projective-reciprocal transformations.
-We show that the pair \emph{operator-system} defines an alternating three-form and this three-form uniquely defines the pair.
-We finally show a direct connection between the components of the underlying three-form and the coeffiecients of the linear system satisfyied by the Pl\"ucker coordinates of an associated line congruence, thus extending the results of~\cite{VerVit2}.
+We will present a projective geometric interpretation of the systems and classify them in terms of projective-reciprocal transformations. {Moreover, we show that the pair \emph{operator-system} is associated to an alternating three-form that uniquely defines it}.
+We finally present a direct connection between the components of the underlying three-form and the coeffiecients of the linear system satisfyied by the Pl\"ucker coordinates of an associated line congruence, thus extending the results of~\cite{VerVit2}.

 The paper is structured as follows.
-In \Cref{sec1}, we review the general geometry of systems of conservation laws admitting Hamiltonian structure with a second-order operator. \Cref{sec3} is the core of this paper, where we present a bijective correspondence between the pairs formed by a second-order structure together with the associated system of conservation laws and alternating three-forms in the $N+2$ projective space, and prove that a system of conservation laws admitting such a structure possesses projective-reciprocal invariance.
-We will use these two results to give a classification of the pairs operator-systems in \Cref{sec5} up to $N=4$.
-In \Cref{sec6}, we compare our interpretation of systems as projective alternating forms to the theory of line congruences for systems of conservation laws as presented by Agafonov and Ferapontov~\cite{agafer1,agafer2}, discussing the similarities with third-order Hamiltonian structures.
-Finally, in \Cref{concl}, we present some conclusions and outlook on this topic.
+In \Cref{sec1}, we review the general geometry of systems of conservation laws admitting Hamiltonian structure with a second-order operator. \Cref{sec3} is the core of this paper, where we present a bijective correspondence between the pairs formed by a second-order structure together with the associated system of conservation laws and alternating three-forms in the $N+2$ projective space.
+Moreover, here we prove that such systems possess projective-reciprocal invariance. {In \Cref{sec6}, we show that in our setting the congruences of lines introduced by Agafonov and Ferapontov~\cite{agafer1,agafer2} for systems of conservation laws is nothing but the annihilator set of lines of the three-form we built in the previous Section.
+We use these results to give a classification of systems with second-order structure in \Cref{sec5} up to $N=4$ and a brief discussion for the case $N=6$}.
+Finally, in \Cref{concl}, we present some conclusions and an outlook on this topic.